No products in the cart.

 Disturbances often happen when flight attendants need to interrupt your sleep to ask you to lift your tray table or buckle your seat belt.
 Listen when they give their spiel and then make sure to follow instructions so they won’t need to wake you up and ask again.

-Above all, be patient.
+Above all of these tips, be patient.
 All kinds of people fly for all kinds of reasons and sometimes noise can’t be avoided.
+Airplanes are naturally loud especially when other passengers are being noisy on top of the engine noise.
 With these expert tips and a little bit of patience, you’ll be arriving at your destination well rested and ready to go.